getdish/dish/docs/note.md

+Premium?

+Horizontal value?

+---

 The nerds guide to everything.

----

 There's a problem with the internet.
 Google says quantity > quality.
 It seems more often than ever to find anything good you need to "know the spots".